-The diagnostic tool aids in monitoring electronic- and emissionsrelated faults in your vehicle and retrieving fault codes related to malfunctions in these systems.
+The FixAssist® Scan Tool aids in monitoring electronic- and emissions-related faults in your vehicle and retrieving fault codes related to malfunctions in these systems.
 Mechanical problems such as low oil level or damaged hoses, wiring or electrical connectors can cause poor engine performance and may also cause a fault code to set.
 Fix any known mechanical problems before performing any test.
 See your vehicle's service manual or a mechanic for more information.